-Spray mop - I use an O-Cedar microfiber spray mop because I can refill it with any brand or type of cleaner I want and the removable pads are machine washable.
+Refillable spray mop - I use an O-Cedar microfiber spray mop like this one because I can refill it with any brand or type of cleaner I want and the removable pads are machine washable.
 I think cloth pads clean better than disposable pads.
 Let's not forget how much better reusables are for the planet and your wallet.

 1. Combine the dish detergent, vinegar, and water in the spray mop dispenser.

 2. Put the cap on the dispenser and mix the ingredients by giving it a shake or two.

 3. Put the dispenser in your spray mop and clean up the town!

 If you don't like the smell of vinegar, you can add a few drops of your favorite essential oil to the mix or use a scented dish detergent.